Tag Archives: Microsoft 365

 And “Failure in configuring ownerless groups policy” and “Please try again.”

-– seems like a permission issue.
+– seems like a permissions issue.

 SharePoint admin, Teams admin or Group admin roles: cannot configure Ownerless Groups Policy.